 • An analytical model was developed to evaluate drawdown in the Surficial Aquifer caused by the moving mine pit.
 The model shows that, even in a highly conservative (extreme) modeling scenario, perturbations in the water table due to the moving mine will quickly recover.

-• Dr. Holt has also evaluated the permit area’s geology to aid us in returning sand back into the mining areas in a methodology that will accurately replicate the conditions prior to mining.
+• Dr. Holt also evaluated the permit area’s geology to aid us in returning sand back into the mining areas in a methodology that will accurately replicate the conditions prior to mining.